 This breed often enjoys long walks and runs.
 (Remember, they can run up to 100 km if they have to!)
 They also seem to like swimming, hiking, and playing retrieving games.
 But in general, they prefer activities that involve their humans.
 They're unlikely to exercise themselves if simply left unattended in the yard.

 This breed is highly intelligent, curious, and eager to please.
-Though receptive to training, Czechoslovakian Wolfdogs need to feel like there is a purpose behind the command.
+Though receptive to training, Czechoslovakian Vlcaks need to feel like there is a purpose behind the command.
 They also get bored quickly, so repetitive sessions may grow ineffective.
-Positive reinforcement and patience are the best tools for training a Czechoslovakian Wolfdog.
+Positive reinforcement and patience are the best tools for training a Czechoslovakian Vlcak.